-Of all the ways to prepare for the MCAT, reviewing prep questions is one of the best approaches to familiarize yourself with the types of questions that will be asked during the exam, and, it also gives you the chance to apply your knowledge to passage-based questions for which the MCAT is well known for.
+Reviewing MCAT prep questions is one of the best approaches to familiarize yourself with the types of questions that will be asked during the exam and the .
+It also gives you the chance to apply your knowledge to passage-based questions for which the MCAT is well known for.
 Keep reading to view sample questions for chemistry, physics and biology and to learn some tips on .

 Pseudoionone (PSI) is a terpene ketone derived from essential oils with vast applications in pharmaceutical, fragrance and cosmetic industries.
 PSI is typically produced from the aldol condensation of citral with ketone catalyzed by sodium hydroxide and lithium hydroxide with yields of 60–80%.
 Various undesired side reactions exist with these homogeneous catalysts such as the self-condensation of acetone and the secondary reactions involving the PSI produced.
 These homogeneous catalysts are also highly corrosive in nature and require neutralization steps upon reaction completion.
 Thus, the re-use of the catalyst is not practical.